IC-Drive/ic-drive/README.md

 IC Drive is a storage application built on the internet computer, which offers the users a decentralized alternate to the current web2 storage services like dropbox, google drive, etc. <br>

-**Current State of the application ->**
-- UI is on ReactJS
-- Backend is in motoko
-- User can upload an image on the react frontend that is stored in the canister.
-The uploaded image is then served on the frontend via the canister call from frontend.

 ![alt text](https://github.com/IC-Drive/ic-drive/blob/master/res/images/dashboard.png?raw=true)

 ## Prerequisites